senerio/neopets-userscripts/README.md

 ## DTI

 ### [Neoboards links](neoboardlinks.user.js)
-Makes DTI links clickable on Neoboards posts
+Makes Neopets, DTI links clickable on Neoboards posts

 ### [Tradelist sticky headers](dtistickyheader.user.js)
 Shows you the name of the current section as you scroll